typelevel/cats/docs/src/main/mdoc/typeclasses/bifoldable.md

   //lazily performs a right-associative bi-fold over `fab` def bifoldRight[A, B, C](fab: F[A, B], c: Eval[C])(f: (A, Eval[C]) => Eval[C], g: (B, Eval[C]) => Eval[C]): Eval[C]
 ```
 and by implementing those 2 methods you also get:
 ```scala
   def bifold[A, B](fab: F[A, B])(implicit A: Monoid[A], B: Monoid[B]): (A, B)

   def bifoldMap[A, B, C](fab: F[A, B])(f: A => C, g: B => C)(implicit C: Monoid[C]): C
 ```
+A lawful instance must have `bifoldLeft\Right` consistent with `bifoldMap`; left\right bi-fold based on an associative
+combine should output the same summary value.

 ## Either and Validated as Bifoldable